 \section{Acknowledgments}

-We also thank Jana Stakov\'{a}, Ond\v{r}ej Du\v{s}ek, and Martin Popel for their valuable comments on previous versions of this work.
+We acknowledge the contribution of Paul Mouret, who immensely helped us in the implementation and evaluation of LoRA baseline.
+We also thank him, Jana Strakov\'{a}, Ond\v{r}ej Du\v{s}ek, Martin Popel, and anonymous ICLR reviewers for their valuable comments on previous versions of this work.
 We have been supported by grant 23-06912S of the Czech Science Foundation.
 We have been using language resources and tools developed, stored, and distributed by the LINDAT/CLARIAH-CZ project of the Ministry of Education, Youth and Sports of the Czech Republic (project LM2018101).